 By exploring issues from multiple perspectives, students begin to see the overlapping nature of both their courses and the challenges facing society.
 That perspective combined with internships, global opportunities, and real-world know-how prepares Babson graduates for success in any business setting, large or small, startup or established brand.

 Students entering in Fall 2021 will experience the new curriculum for their entire time at Babson.
-It consists of three components: Foundations of Management and Entrepreneurship (FME)—Babson’s signature first-year experience for all students—and new core coursework in Socio-Economic Systems and the Advanced Experiential requirement.
+It consists of three components: Foundations of Management and Entrepreneurship (FME)—Babson’s signature first-year experience for all students—and new core coursework in Socio-Ecological Systems and the Advanced Experiential requirement.

 Foundations of Management and Entrepreneurship (FME)